AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

 To build the data block, select report components, and then customize the layout.

-1. Add Dimensions, Metrics, and Filters.
+1. Add Dimensions, Metrics, and Segments.

     Scroll the component lists or use the **[!UICONTROL Search]** field to locate components.
 Drag and drop components to the Table pane or double-click a component name in the list to automatically add the component to the Table pane.